bombshell-dev/clack/.changeset/eleven-pumpkins-refuse.md

 "@clack/core": patch
 ---

-Do not automatically default value to placeholder
+Adds a new `defaultValue` option to the text prompt, removes automatic usage of the placeholder value.